 The next evolution of Global Xpress – the most resilient and flexible global mobile communications network

-Backed by the most advanced cybersecurity features of any global network, the next phase of Global Xpress evolution will deliver dynamically-formed beams that enable agile and precise allocation of ultra high-power capacity over high-demand areas and allow for superior interference resistance.
+GX7, 8 & 9, due to be launched by 2025, once again provides ground-breaking innovation to anticipate and match accelerating worldwide demand for government mobile connectivity.
+It redefines Inmarsat’s renowned global mobile communications and seamlessly integrates increased diversity, redundancy, interoperability and resilience to a government architecture without additional infrastructure investment from end users.
+Backed by the most advanced cybersecurity features of any global network, the next evolution of Global Xpress will deliver dynamically formed beams that enable agile and precise allocation of ultra, high-power capacity over high-demand areas and allow for superior interference resistance.
 This innovative software-defined global architecture with GEO satellites has flexible payloads that can be relocated when and where required across the geostationary arc and connect to any Inmarsat software-defined ground network node, enabling higher throughput speeds and flexible and dynamic capacity scaling based on user-specific resource demands.